graykode/gpt-2-Pytorch/README.md

 $ pip install -r requirements.txt
 ```

-Now, You can run like this.
+2. Now, You can run like this.

 ```shell
 $ python main.py --text "Once when I was six years old I saw a magnificent picture in a book, called True Stories from Nature, about the primeval forest."
 ```

+3. Also You can Quick Start in [Google Colab](https://colab.research.google.com/github/graykode/gpt-2-Pytorch/blob/master/GPT2_Pytorch.ipynb)